How Much Time Does It Take to Get a GST Number in India?

 Application with Minor Errors

-Minor mistakes like typos or some missing number of fields can trigger a clarification notice.
+Minor mistakes like typos or missing fields can trigger a clarification notice.

 Application with Major Errors